 For GA, on the contrary, the metaphysical myth of presence is indeed a misprision of la différance, but it is properly the latter, not the former, that provides the characteristically human understanding of the world.
 “Presence” is less a sinister myth than a theologically inflected understanding of what is in fact the separation of consciousness from its object, as inaugurated by the originary abortion of the gesture of appropriation.
 Something can be present to us only if we stand back from it and contemplate it independently of our appetitive interest in it; we sacralize the originary object of our intention by deferring its appetitive role.
 Its numinous presence to us depends on its absence from the animal world of appetite that would henceforth be doubled by the human world of representation.

-Once this is understood, deconstruction’s critique of authority imposing its mythical-theological presence on the duped multitudes is shown to be based on the false premise, one that Derrida strangely shares with Rousseau, that language is itself a form of oppression rather than the fundamental locus of human reciprocity.
+Once this is understood, deconstruction’s critique of authority imposing its mythical-theological presence on the duped multitudes is shown to be based on the false premise that language is itself a form of oppression rather than the fundamental locus of human reciprocity.
 On the contrary, language cannot be understood as a product of social hierarchy.
 The originary sign as the name-of-God is a guarantor not of tyranny but of the human community’s liberation from the reign of the strongest.
 The equality before God that monotheism would later make explicit in the face of the god-kings of the ancient empires was there from the beginning at the birth of human society.

 The relationship between language and ritual has scarcely been explored in recent decades.
 The nineteenth century Sanskritist Max Müller saw language as emerging in the context of sacred ritual, and the coevality of language and religion was more recently explored in its broad outlines by Roy Rappaport in Ritual and Religion in the Making of Humanity (Cambridge, 1999), but this line of inquiry has not been pursued by recent students of language origin.
 The throwaway quip about religion cited in Chronicle 533 is emblematic of the désinvolture of not just one highly respected scholar but of the entire field.